eliorsulem/simplification-acl2018/README.md

 **./Evaluation_system_outputs**

 Outputs of the systems for the 70 sentences manually evaluated.
+Uniform tokenization and truecasing styles for all systems are obtained using the Moses toolkit (Koehn et al., 2007).

 The source and reference sentences as well as the outputs for SBMT-SARI (Xu et al., 2016) can be found at https://github.com/cocoxu/simplification.